Integrated Urban Water Management

 In December 2012 the Water Partnership Program (WPP) supported cross-regional workshops in Africa and Latin America to share lessons in water management.
 The forums encouraged governments and project managers to demonstrate how Integrated Urban Water Management (IUWM) approaches are transforming the use and protection of water in their cities.
 In Brazil, participants presented the experiences of Seoul, Buenos Aires, Sao Paulo, and Bogota, and sparked a discussion on applying IUWM principles to Nairobi and smaller cities throughout Latin America.
 Participants at Africities 2012 in Senegal learned about best practices in IUWM from Africa as well as cities in Latin America that are working with the World Bank's Blue Water - Green Cities Initiative.

-Through this support, the WPP has laid the foundation for mainstreaming IUWM in World Bank projects.
 The dissemination of the lessons from pilots has sparked interest by several cities, such as Nairobi and Sao Paulo, which are already planning to incorporate IUWM principles into projects with help from the World Bank.
 Going forward, WPP and other donors will continue to help countries in IUWM by supporting the following:

 - Harvest more best practices in IUWM from around the world, and document its economic benefits;